craterdog/maven-parent-poms/README.md

     </parent>
 ```

-Or, if your project is a subproject of a *multi-module* maven project, you will need to add a `<relativePath/>`
+Or, if your project is a subproject of a *multi-module* maven project, you will need to add an empty
-attribute as follows:
+ `<relativePath/>` attribute as follows:

 ```xml
     <parent>